sdrangan/introml/sequence.md

 The course is taught in a sequence of units.
 Each unit takes between one and two weeks so that the entire class can be fit into a single semester.
-Most units currently have four components:
+Most units currently have four or five components:
 * **Lecture Notes**:  These are slides accompanying the class lecture.
 They include code snippets from the demos.
+* **Lecture Videos**:  These are videos of the lectures.
+Right now, the videos for only a few units have been recorded, but I am hoping to add more.
 * **Demo**: These are python-based [Jupyter notebooks](http://jupyter.org/) for demonstrations given during the lectures.
 Some demos have a component that is done in class.
 The demos do not generally cover